PrivaLog: a privacy-aware logic programming language: Conclusion

 \section{Conclusion}

 In this paper, we have presented PrivaLog, which is a logic programming language with data privacy types.
 The language is accompanied with a translator to SecreC language, which allows to execute the program on Sharemind system using secure multi-party-computation.
 We have proven that the transformation preserves program semantics, and that the data labeled as ``private'' will remain confidential during the computation.
 We have provided a transformation tool that makes use of several optimizations, and evaluated it on some examples.
-For some example programs, we can already see that there are potentially more optimizations that could be applied.